rapka/request-again/README.md

 ## Version History

+* 0.1.0 Switched the module used for caching.
 * 0.0.5 Initial release.
 This will need some work before I consider it production ready.

 [license-image]: http://img.shields.io/badge/license-MIT-blue.svg?style=flat-square